-This tab shows J2000.0 or horizontal positions, magnitudes and additional parameters (e.g. surface brightness for deep-sky objects or angular separation for double stars) for various lists of celestial objects above the horizon at the simulated time, filtered by magnitude.
-Double-clicking on an entry brings the object into focus (Fig. 4.21).
-You may also export the list of positions into a CSV file.
+v0.16.0 This tab shows J2000.0 or horizontal positions, magnitudes and additional parameters (e.g. surface brightness for deep-sky objects or angular separation for double stars) for various lists of celestial objects above the horizon at the simulated time, filtered by magnitude.
+Double-clicking on an entry brings the object into focus (Fig. 4.22).
+You may also export the list of positions into an XLSX or CSV file.